 Anglers will find rainbow and cutthroat trout in abundance during fishing season (the last full weekend in April through September 30).
-Badger Lake is also a popular destination for boating, swimming, water skiing and other water sports.
+Badger Lake is also a popular destination for boating, water skiing and other water sports.
+A public boat launch is available, but other beach facilities are all privately owned.
 Located just 20 minutes from Cheney, Badger Lake is worth a visit!

 Boy Scouts emphasize adventure, service, leadership, and preparation for life.
 Contact Rick Campbell at 509-481-8172 for information on Scouting opportunities in Cheney.